mentallyinspired/take-my-form/README.md

 ## How it works
 **On submission**
-1. Check if the domain of the sending email and webbsite are the same
+1. Check if the domain is in the allowed origin list
-2. Submit if the domains are the same, otherwise fail the submission
+2. Submit if origin (website) domain is in the list

 It's as simple as that.